sadiamhjbn/Diabetes-Prediction/README.md

-🔍 Exploring Machine Learning for Diabetes Prediction 📊

-I recently had the opportunity to work on a fascinating project using machine learning to predict diabetes outcomes. 🤖💉

-I started by splitting the dataset into training and testing data, employing stratified sampling to ensure a balanced representation of outcomes.
-This is a crucial step to build a robust model.

-Here are some highlights of the classifiers I experimented with and their test accuracies:
+🔍 Exploring Machine Learning for Diabetes Prediction 📊 Here are some highlights of the classifiers I experimented with and their test accuracies:

 1. 📈 Support Vector Machine (SVM) with a linear kernel: